2014 Cadillac ATS

 In addition to the BMW 3 Series, Audi A4/A5, and Mercedes-Benz C-Class, the ATS competes with the Acura TSX and Lexus IS.

-The 2013 Cadillac ATS offers a choice of three engines: a new 2.5-liter naturally aspirated inline-4, a new 2.0-liter turbocharged four-cylinder, and a 3.6-liter V6.
+The 2014 Cadillac ATS offers a choice of three engines: a 2.5-liter naturally aspirated inline-4, a 2.0-liter turbocharged four-cylinder, and a 3.6-liter V6.
 Each comes in a variety of trim levels, with most trims similarly equipped across all engine choices.
-Most models come with a 6-speed automatic transmission, but the 2.0-liter turbo can be had with a 6-speed manual transmission.
-AWD is available with the 2.0-liter turbo and 3.6-liter engines.
+Most models come with a 6-speed automatic transmission, but the 2.0-liter turbo can be fitted with a 6-speed manual transmission.
+All-wheel drive is available with the 2.0-liter turbo and 3.6-liter engines.

-Options include navigation ($795) and a Cold Weather Package ($600) that incudes heated front seats and a heated steering wheel.
+Options for ATS include CUE with navigation ($945 or $1,445) and a Cold Climate Package ($600) that incudes heated front seats and a heated steering wheel.

 Safety features on all models include driver and front passenger frontal airbags, knee and side airbags, and front and rear head curtain airbags; traction control, electronic stability control and anti-lock brakes.
-Optional rearview camera can help the driver spot a small child behind the car when backing up.
+The optional rearview camera can help the driver spot a small child behind the car when backing up.
 Side blind zone alert and rear cross-traffic detection can help the driver spot other vehicles and possibly reduce the chance of an accident.
 Optional all-wheel drive can improve handling stability in slippery conditions.
+Luxury model can have a Driver Awareness Package ($895).

-Lines are cleaner and certain features are less over the top than those on other cars in this class and are more proportionate to (and appropriate for) its smaller size.
-But the ATS is still unmistakably a Cadillac, which will please brand loyalists and appeal to those who are looking for something unique in a sea of sameness, but may prove a tough sell for European-luxury car enthusiasts who prefer sultry swoops to Caddy's sharp geometric shapes.
+Lines are cleaner and certain features are less over-the-top than those on other cars in this class, and are more proportionate to (and appropriate for) its smaller size.
+But the ATS is still unmistakably a Cadillac, which will please brand loyalists and appeal to those who are looking for something unique in a sea of sameness.
+On the other hand, that could prove a tough sell for European-luxury car enthusiasts who prefer sultry swoops to Caddy's sharp geometric shapes.

 Headlamps on the ATS use Cadillac's signature vertical shape, with long, tapering tails that stretch up alongside the hood line.
 Vertical foglamps underneath accentuate the upright look of the front fascia.
 The front grille and air intakes are large, but not gratuitous, and are separated, in Cadillac style, by a sharp, three-dimensional angular crease.
 The front end is not only aesthetic, but functional: Inside the front grille are shutters that automatically close at certain highway speeds to reduce aerodynamic drag and help fuel economy.